IntrapreneurAI/lendlogic-v3.4/prompt.md

 ---

-## 3. Risk Flagging & Final Deliverables
+## 4. Risk Flagging & Final Deliverables

+-   **Document Risk Flags:** Apply a `high_risk` flag if the OCR risk review finds adverse financial language, legal issues, or other critical flags.

 -   **Contextual Risk Flags:** Apply a `high_risk` flag if any of the Judgment & Risk Context criteria are met (newly formed, shared address, legal issues).